Plan8 has introduced SoundController, a new sound engine for Flash.

 The Drum Kit – Kit lets you turn your Arduino into a drum kit.
 Imagine the fun you could have building a drum kit and then “rocking the house”.

 The kit contains the electronic parts required to make a drum kit.
 This includes the circuit board, resistors, diodes and pins.
 You supply the Arduino and the material to make the actual drum pads.
 Below you will find the easy instruction on how to make traditional looking drum pads, but you could also stick the piezos (the part the sense the hits on the drum) to many different surfaces.
 Imagine, playing your desk, lamp and telephone!

 # LITE2SOUND – This is a sensitive lightwave reciever that lets you explore the hidden sounds of modulated light.
 LITE2SOUND is a simple kit with 24 parts that solder to the board.
 It has a ¼” line output jack and runs on a coin cell battery.

+Sebastian Tomczak has posted an Atari POKEY Noise Sample Pack.
 I have created a set of samples that have been recorded directly from an Atari POKEY chip.
-I have created all of the sounds myself on the hardware (as in, these are not sounds or samples recorded from games or demo programs).
-The output from the sound chip has been recorded directly.
+I have created all of the sounds myself … read more

 Some interesting things I found recently: # An interview with Richard Devine Percussa's Bert Schiettecatte writes: A while ago we went to Winter NAMM (in January 2008), to show the AudioCubes.
 We were lucky to … read more